 An example of where a different approach has been undertaken is on the photographer and videographer Theron Humphrey’s Instagram account, ThisWildIdea.

 His feed features stunning location and lifestyle shots, often featuring shots of the dramatic landscape around his home in North Carolina.

-While so many people utilise the relationship with their animals, especially dogs, in order to generate content, much like Kelly Lund and his dog Loki, Humphrey’s photographs capture exciting, exotic and sublime places that people want to see on Instagram.
-These are then also juxtaposed with pure and intimate images of Theron, Maddie and additional human guests as they enjoy an active life at the beach, in the home or out on a hike.
+Much like Kelly Lund and his dog Loki, many people utilise the relationship with their animals, especially dogs, in order to generate content.
+However, Humphrey’s photographs capture exciting, exotic and sublime places that people want to see on Instagram.
+These are then juxtaposed with pure and intimate images of Theron, Maddie and additional guests as they enjoy an active life at the beach, in the home or out on a hike.

 These are images that stand out for being more than just a pretty picture.
 They’re well thought out but they feel effortless.
 Plus they perpetuate a linear narrative structure that keeps an audience coming back time and time again.